 > In order to be able to take part in the EVS programme you have to be between 18 and 30 years old and have to come from an eligible country.

-Currently we don't offer any EVS projects abroad for Swiss participants on a regular base.
+Currently we don't offer EVS projects abroad for Swiss participants on a regular base.
 This is due the situation, that Switzerland is not a full member of Erasmus+ and projects abroad have to be handed in to the Swiss national agency separately as well.
 But if you have an interesting project proposal don't hesitate to contact us to discuss it further.
 If there are projects abroad available you can find them under the b section.

 A1: Eco-village Sennrüti in Degersheim, Switzerland, 4 volunteers for 12 months (starting in March)